-Total knee replacement, or knee arthroplasty, can decrease a patient’s pain and increase mobility.
+Total knee replacement, or total knee arthroplasty, can decrease a patient’s pain and increase mobility.
 But, other treatment options may also help relieve pain without total knee replacement surgery.
 Our orthopaedic team can accurately diagnosis and treat the complete range of knee disorders, in some cases without surgery or the need for a total knee replacement.

 If other treatment options have been tried, and pain persists, total knee replacement may be the best option.
 Our dedicated joint replacement team performs a high volume of knee replacement surgeries and has the experience and specialized skill to treat even the most challenging cases.
 We also have an excellent patient satisfaction rate and a low complication rate.
 Our focus is on delivering the best patient care possible.